 Is your paycheck not enough to cover your expenses for the month?
 Some of you might have the same dilemma wherein your monthly or bi-monthly salary cannot cover your expenses until the next paycheck.
-In the Philippines, we often splurge more than our pocket’s capacity, especially during holidays, when we buy gifts to our friends and loved ones.
-However, we end up losing our Christmas bonus and 13th month pay buying too many items off our budget.
+In the Philippines, we often splurge more than our pocket’s capacity, especially during holidays, when we buy gifts for our friends and loved ones.
+However, we end up losing our Christmas bonus and 13th-month pay buying too many items off our budget.

 The main solution is by managing your expenses and salary better to make saving for the future easier.
 Let’s start by citing some avoidable common payday habits that Filipinos must stop, and some effective ways to defeat them:

 Not tracking your expenses